zcoderboy/generator-ng-artisan/README.md

 Also make sure your local database server and application server are up and running before executing the command.

 ## API endpoints
-api/randoms            : To get all randoms
+api/randoms            : To get all randoms\
-api/random/add         : To add a new random api/random/delete/{id} : To delete a random
+api/random/add         : To add a new random\
+api/random/delete/{id} : To delete a random\
-api/random/update/{id} : To update a random
+api/random/update/{id} : To update a rando

 ## Contributing